Josef Bühler

 Josef Bühler (16 February 1904 – 22 August 1948) was a German lawyer who, as the protégé of Governor General Hans Frank, rose to become his deputy as the State Secretary in the Nazi Germany-controlled General Government in Kraków during the Second World War.
 He participated in the January 1942 Wannsee Conference, at which the genocidal Final Solution to the Jewish Question was planned.
 He was convicted of crimes against peace, war crimes and crimes against humanity, and was executed.

 Early life and education

 Bühler was born in Bad Waldsee into a Catholic family, the son of a baker.
 He attended boarding school and obtained his Abitur in 1922.
-He went on to study law at the universities in Munich, Kiel, Berlin and Erlangen.
-He earned a Doctor of Law degree and passed the state law examination in 1930.
+He went on to study law at the Ludwig-Maximilians-Universität München, Kiel University, Humboldt University of Berlin and the University of Erlangen–Nuremberg.
+Bühler earned a Doctor of Law degree and passed the state law examination in 1930.
 That year, he joined the Munich law firm of Hans Frank, who regularly defended Adolf Hitler and the Nazi Party in court.
 From this point on, his professional life was closely linked with that of Frank.
 On 1 October 1932, he was made a probationary judge at the Munich district court.